01-edu/public/subjects/griswold-the-blacksmith/README.md

 ### Instructions

-You are a Griswold the Blacksmith, and you must give the list of items the player can buy for the money he got, here is what you are selling:
+You are Griswold the Blacksmith, and you must give the list of items the player can buy with the money he has, here is what you are selling:

 - arrows for 3 coins
 - boots for 44 coins